Tokelo-s-Evil-corp/weather-ui-mobile/README.md

 # Weather Mobile App

-#### This app is meant to be used with it's Golang backend from which it consumes weather data from.
+#### This app is meant to be used with it's Golang backend from which it consumes weather data.
 [Golang Server Repo Here](https://github.com/Tokelo-s-Evil-corp/golang-weather-api-bff)

 - Created with ***Kotlin***
 - ***Jetpack Compose*** for UI